katakamrakeshnagasai/git-basics/README.md

 # git-basics
-# This repo is creating for learning git basics
+# This repo is created for learning git basics